KRakeesh04/s1/src/content/docs/mechanics/statics/07-beams.md

 ## Classified by supporting conditions

-First 3 are the mandatory ones.
+First 3 are the mandatory ones in s1.

+u.d.l means uniformly distributed load.

 | Type                      | Image                                                                  |
 | ------------------------- | ---------------------------------------------------------------------- |